-- Minnesota GI Bill program the Agency administers the program through an interagency agreement with the Minnesota Department of Veterans Affairs, which receives the appropriation from the legislature.
-The Minnesota GI Bill provides postsecondary grants to eligible Minnesota resident veterans and spouses and dependents of veterans. - Spinal Cord and Traumatic Brain Injury Research Grant provides \$3 million for medical research grants to conduct research that would lead to new and innovative treatments and rehabilitative efforts for the functional improvement of people with spinal cord or traumatic brain injuries. - Dual Training Competency Grants provide \$2 million of grants to institutions or programs that enter into agreements with employers to provide training to their employees.
+- Spinal Cord and Traumatic Brain Injury Research Grant provides medical research grants to conduct research that would lead to new and innovative treatments and rehabilitative efforts for the functional improvement of people with spinal cord or traumatic brain injuries. - Dual Training Competency Grants provides grants to institutions or programs that enter into agreements with employers to provide training to their employees.